Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 A general ERP system is not designed to handle this level of complexity.
 Retail requires a dedicated solution that enables:

-• True multi-site management, with visibility by store, region, or country.
+• True multi-site management, with visibility by store, region or country.

-• Coordination with multiple authorized operators.
+• Coordination with multiple authorised operators.

 • Mandatory document control (IDs, contracts, certificates).